HGVSnomenclature/hgvs-nomenclature/docs/consultation/open-issues.md

 ## Community Consultation

-There are currently no proposals open for Community Consulation.
+There are currently no proposals open for Community Consultation.

 <a id="opentopics"></a>